dialpad/dialtone-combinator/.github/documentation/OVERVIEW.md

 Data central to the system is stored in the root component and is communicated between child components.
 The system is designed with reactivity and extensibility in mind.

+The settings data object is also used to dictate global settings for the combinator.

 See [SYSTEM](internal/SYSTEM.md)